DanteHealy/Learn_Shop/README.md

 -   As a site user I want a site to have a clear purpose when I first enter so that I know if it's relevant to my needs.
 -   As a site user I want to be able to register for an account to make future purchases more easily.
 -   As a site user I want to be able to receive an email to verify my email account and complete the registration.
--   As a site user I want to be able to send emails to the site admin in order to provide feedback which can be useful for the site owners.
+-   As a site user I want to be able to send messages to the site admin in order to provide feedback which can be useful for the site owners.
--   As a site user I want to access my profile page in order to be able to be able to amend my personal details and view my order history.
+-   As a site user I want to access my profile page in order to be able to be able to view my order history.
+-   As a site user I want to access a contacts page to provide feedback to the store owner admin.
 -   As a shopper I want all functionality to work so I don't have bad customer experience.
 -   As a shopper I want to be able to filter products that I'm interested in without having to search through all available products.
 -   As a shopper I want to be able to select an individual product to see more detailed information and add the item to my shopping cart.